opringle/cayman-blog/about.md

 title: about
 tagline: Who am I?
 permalink: /about.html
 ---

-Before training as a Data Scientist, I completed a Masters in Mechanical Engineering from the University of Bath in the UK.
-During that time I spent a year working as a Stress Analyst for the Williams Formula One Team.

-After moving to Canada in 2015, I decided to read a Masters in Data Science from the University of British Columbia.
+I studied a Masters of Mechanical Engineering at Bath University, UK.
+During that time I had the chance to spend a year in industry working for Williams Formula One.
+A helipad, two wind tunnels and over 600 talented engineers....exciting stuff!
+I worked as a stress analyst, computationally analyzing components of the race car to minimize their weight, while ensuring the car made it safely to the end of the race.
+My boss used to joke that if we did a perfect job the entire car would fall apart as it crossed the finish line.
+In reality we prioritized driver safety and reliability.

+After graduating I moved to Vancouver with my powder skis in one hand and downhill bike in the other.
+I decided to move into software but was looking for a profession where I could apply my mathematics or even engineering skills.
+The University of British Columbia had just announced their Master of Data Science intensive program, so I quit my engineering job at the time and dove in.
 Best decision I ever made.
-I love this field!

-I currently work as a Data Scientist at finn.ai, specializing in natural language processing and deep learning.
-We build conversational banking assistants, aimed at helping everyday people manage their finances.
-Think Google Assistant for your bank.
+I now work as a Data Scientist for finn.ai, specializing in natural language processing.
+We build digital assistants which banks can provide to their customers.
+Think Siri or Google Assistant for your bank.

-On the weekends you'll find me drinking fancy beer, riding downhill bikes, hiking into the backcountry on skis or hitting tennis balls around.